-This consultation sets out our plans to conduct a price control which will continue the regulation of the maximum tariff Power NI can charge domestic consumers for the supply of electricity.
+This paper sets out the Utility Regulator's (UR's) plans to undertake a price control which will continue the regulation of the maximum tariff Power NI can charge domestic consumers for the supply of electricity.
 The new price control will replace existing arrangements for regulated tariffs which come to an end on 31 March 2025.